Multipolar second-harmonic generation by Mie-resonant dielectric nanoparticles: Introduction

 Second-harmonic generation in plasmonic nanostructures is known to be governed mainly by surface nonlinear response, which can be enhanced at the geometric plasmon resonances~\cite{Dadap1999,Dadap2004,Gonella2011,Thyagarajan2012,Butet2012,Kauranen2012,Capretti2013,Biris2013,Smirnova2014,Butet2014,Butet2015}.
 Primarily, electric dipole response associated with the surface plasmon resonance is most widely exploited for deeply subwavelength metallic particles and their composites, and the nonlocal bulk contribution to second-harmonic generation (SHG) is largely ignored~\cite{Wang2009,Bachelier2010}.
 The excitation of multipolar resonances driven by displacement currents in dielectric nanostructures can significantly reshape the nonlinear scattering, in particular, due to the bulk nonlinear response altered with the field gradients distributed over the volume.
 One of the most promising material for implementation of all-dielectric nanophotonics is silicon due to its CMOS compatibility and strong optical nonlinearities~\cite{leuthold2010nonlinear,priolo2014silicon}.
 In particular, silicon was employed in most of works on the trapped magnetic dipole resonances~\cite{Evlyukhin2012,Kuznetsov2012} and the associated enhancement of the third-order nonlinear processes~\cite{Shcherbakov:2014:NL,Shcherbakov2015_2,Yang2015,Shorokhov2016,Wang2017}.
 Though silicon, both crystalline and amorphous, is a centrosymmetric material, and thus, similar to noble metals, its bulk second-order nonlinear response is inhibited~\cite{Cazzanelli2016}, the light confinement and enhancement due to excitation of the resonant modes increases the efficiency of the frequency conversion, and quite high yield of SHG from individual nanowires~\cite{Wiecha2015,Wiecha2016} and nanoparticles~\cite{Makarov2017} can be achieved.

-In this paper, we investigate the characteristic features of SHG from dielectric nanoparticles made of centrosymmetric materials and optically excited in the vicinity of the low-order Mie resonances.
+In this paper, we investigate the characteristic features of SHG from dielectric nanoparticles made of high-index centrosymmetric materials and optically excited in the vicinity of the pronounced low-order Mie resonances, with a particular focus on the magnetic dipole resonance.
 We take into account the contributions of both surface and bulk induced nonlinear sources described in the framework of the phenomenological model~\cite{Mochn2003,Wiecha2015,Wiecha2016}.
-We reveal that the SH radiation is dominated by dipolar and quadrupolar contributions.
-Despite approximations made, the developed theory agrees well with the finite-element-method numerical modeling.
+We reveal that the SH radiation is dominated by dipolar and quadrupolar contributions, specifically by two axially symmetric electric quadrupoles (oriented along the magnetic and electric fields, respectively, in the incident wave), an electric dipole (directed along the wave vector of the incident wave), and a magnetic quadrupole.
+We emphasize that the case we study is essentially distinct from the Rayleigh limit, small plasmonic particles and Rayleigh-Gans-Debye model, or first Born approximation (assuming a low refractive-index mismatch between the interior of the particle and a host medium)~\cite{Dadap2004,Shan2006,Wunderlich2011}.
+By contrast, in the small-particle limit the SH field is described by one electric quadrupole and one electric dipole~\cite{Dadap2004}.
+In the experimental study~\cite{Shan2006}, it is further discussed that the octupolar traits in SH scattering diagrams appear for the nonresonant polysterene nanoparticle as corrections compared to the Rayleigh-limit SHG~\cite{Dadap2004} as a consequence of increasing the size parameter.

+Here we derive the excitation coefficients of the nonlinearly generated multipoles with an original procedure based on the use of the Lorentz lemma.
+It can be regarded as a more practical alternative to the nonlinear Mie theory analysis~\cite{Dadap2004,deBeer2009,Gonella2011,Capretti2013}.
+Our approach can be applied to Mie-resonant nanoparticles made of not only centrosymmetric but also noncentrosymmetric high-index materials actively employed for nonlinear nanophotonics~\cite{CamachoMorales2016,Kruk2017,Timpu2017,Ma2017}.
+In addition, we provide a detailed analytical solution for the resonantly enhanced SHG driven by the pronounced magnetic dipole excitation with the approach outlined in Ref.~\cite{Smirnova:2016:ACS-Ph}.
+The validity of the developed theory and analytically described multipolar expansion of the SH field is confirmed in the direct full-wave numerical calculations.